snehal0321/facial-emotion-recognition/notebook/README.md

 📓 Model Training & Testing Notebooks
-This folder contains Jupyter Notebooks used for training and testing the facial emotion recognition model.
+This folder contains Notebooks used for training and testing the facial emotion recognition model.
 You can run these notebooks directly on Google Colab.

 📂 Files